ccny-physics-sims/ccny-physics-sims.github.io/_simdocs/summed-sinewaves.md

 ---
-title: Summing up many Sin waves
+title: Summing up Many Sine Waves
 summary: This is an abstract representation of the Uncertainty Principle.
 nice-name: summed-sinewaves
 instructions: Use the radio buttons to select the number of sine waves added up.
 Each has a slightly different frequency.
 explanation: When viewing a single sine wave, it's straightforward to measure its frequency, or wavelength.
-However, a question anything about its position is not easy to answer.
-When you had more sine waves together, this changes.
+However, a question about its position is not so easy to answer.
+As you had more sine waves together, this changes.
 At n = 50, we can see where the wave has the largest amplitude, but it's now harder to describe its frequency in any meaningful way.
 location: https://ccny-physics-sims.github.io/sims/summed-sinewaves/
 width: 650
 height: 350